 Peer to peer lending platform defaults

 There is always a risk that a peer to peer lending platform can default.
 Lendy that recently defaulted in 2019 is the most recent example.
-Evoestate wrote a blog post about some of the reasons for Lendys collapse and Grupeer also wrote a post about what happened to Lendy.
+Evoestate wrote a blog post about some of the reasons for Lendys collapse.
 Lendy was a UK-based P2P platform that had more than 180 million EUR outstanding loans of the time of the default.
 In short, there were several reasons why Lendy failed.
 First of all, it was due to an unsustainable level of defaults and recoveries of loans, but high staff turnover, poor due diligence and a LTV (loan-to-value) that was artificially low didn’t help the situation.

 Besides platform defaults, Ponzi schemes should also be considered as a risk factor.
-Ponzi schemes in Crowdlending has not yet occurred in Europe on a bigger scale, but it’s a big problem in China that in 2015 had more than 3800 less regulated peer-to-peer platforms.
+Ponzi schemes in Crowdlending had in 2019 not yet occurred in Europe on a bigger scale, but it was a big problem in China that in 2015 had more than 3800 less regulated peer-to-peer platforms.
 The Chinese Police have shut down hundreds of fraudulent Platforms after investors lost millions of EUR invested in fabricated investment projects.
+In 2020 Europe also started seeing the Ponzi schemes with the platforms Envestio, Grupeer, Kuetzal and Monethera.

 To migrate your risk of losing a big part of your crowdlending investments if a crowdlending platform folds, make sure you distribute your investments between different crowdlending platforms.
 You can use the Crowdlending Excel spreadsheet to calculate your distribution of funds and before you chose a new platform to invest in you can check the platform’s latest financial reports.